kmandalas/spring-mongodb-graphlookup/README.md

 - Java 11 and above

 # Usage
-When the application starts it loads sample data in MongoDB (see [nodes.json](https://github.com/kmandalas/spring-mongodb-graphlookup/blob/master/mongo-init/data-import/nodes.json)).
+Sample data is provided (see [nodes.json](https://github.com/kmandalas/spring-mongodb-graphlookup/blob/master/mongo-init/data-import/nodes.json)).
 The data are like a "forest of trees" i.e. multiple trees under a "virtual root" node with id (`nodeId`) having the value "-1".
 Each tree is identified by its `treeId` and each node by is `nodeId`.